Childproofing Tips for Families During the Holidays

 These flat-shaped, coin-like batteries are now commonly used in many electronics including decorations and toys.
 They may, if swallowed, stick in the throat or stomach, causing serious burns as the chemical leaks out.
 Also, children may insert these small objects into their ears or nose.

 Some of the common holiday plants, such as the poinsettia and mistletoe have often been considered very poisonous, even life-threatening.
 Although caution should be exercised, ingestion of these plants is not fatal.
-If you suspect you child has ingested something poisonous, call the Poison Control Center at 1-800-222-1222.
-Keep this number by every phone in the home.

 Parents, grandparents and babysitters should be extra cautious during the holidays.
 Visitors often leave medicines on a nightstand or in the bathroom, making them easily accessible to children.
 Medications given to seniors often do not have child-resistant closures, allowing children to open them with very little difficulty.
 Remember that the homes of friends and relatives may not be poison-proof, particularly if children do not usually live there.